cs-4241-2023/a1-gettingstarted/README.md

 wpi username: mlmccormick

 Achievements:
-Used a color, color pallet from the adobe site.
-Screenshot is a saved image in the repo.
-Used an image tag.
+NOTE *i know i have more than I need, I just want to ensure I get all the points I need* Used CSS styling: color, font-family, display, background-color, padding, animation (max 5 points) Used a color pallet from the adobe site.
+Screenshot is a saved image in the repo (10 points) Used an image tag (1 point)
-Used a different text style.
+Used a different text style (5 points)
-Added animated color changing boarder around image.
+Added animated color changing boarder around image (5 points)
-... more to add

 *DUE: Thursday, August 31st by 11:59 AM (before the start of class!)*